isaacnmm/pestpolicy-hugo2XX/content/posts/do-fleas-suck-blood/index.md

 - flea
 - suck
 layout: post
-- -
+---

-- Fleas are tiny parasitic insects that feed on the blood of mammals and birds.
-While they are not capable of causing harm on their own, [flea](https://pestpolicy.com/are
+Fleas are tiny parasitic insects that feed on the blood of mammals and birds.
+While they are not capable of causing harm on their own, [flea](https://pestpolicy.com/are-fleas-attracted-to-heat/)infestations can cause serious issues for both pets and humans.
-- fleas
-- attracted
-- to
-- heat/)infestations can cause serious issues for both pets and humans.
 One of the most common questions people have about fleas is whether or not they actually suck blood.
 Lets explore this question in detail.

 ##  What Do Fleas Do?

 Fleas are external parasites that rely on the blood of a host to survive.
 Fleas are equipped with specialized mouthparts designed for piercing the skin and feeding on blood.
-When a flea lands on a host, it uses its sharp, needle
-- like mouthparts to pierce the skin and access the blood vessels beneath.
+When a flea lands on a host, it uses its sharp, needle-like mouthparts to pierce the skin and access the blood vessels beneath.
 Once they begin feeding, fleas can consume a significant amount of blood relative to their size.

 ##  Do Fleas Suck Blood?